 - Bring a comb & hairspray (especially if you’re outdoors and there is a breeze)

-- Bring scissors, a lint brush
+- Bring scissors to remove threads from clothing, a lint brush

 - A mirror